 We hosted a small room of operators, engineers, and founders to talk about something that still does not have a clean name: GTM work that behaves like software work.

 Not "AI for sales."
-That phrase already feels tired.
-The useful shift is more specific: lists, scoring, enrichment, RFPs, product marketing, attribution, research, and outbound are becoming systems you can inspect, edit, reuse, and improve.
+That framing is exhausted.
+What was actually interesting in the room was narrower and more specific: GTM work — lists, scoring, enrichment, RFPs, product marketing, attribution, research, outbound — becoming software you can inspect, edit, and rerun.
+That was the thing everyone kept circling back to.

 Full Event Recording